 Are there any questions about the research before we start?

-What have you heard about the on who is and isn’t allowed to give blood in the US?
+What have you heard about the policies on who is and isn’t allowed to give blood in the US?

 What risk factors exclude people from donating blood?
 Prompt: MSM; ever received money or drugs for sex the deferral is indefinite; paid anyone else for sex the deferral is 12 months, ever injected drugs for non-medical reasons.

-Do you remember how you first found out about these ?
+Do you remember how you first found out about these policies?

 What do you think of them?

-How clear do you think these are?
+How clear do you think these policies are?

-Is the rationale for these clear to you?
+Is the rationale for these policies clear to you?

-Do any of these apply to you?
+Do any of these policies apply to you?

 We’re particularly interested in hearing your views on the criteria for men who’ve had sex with men.

-The current says that any man who has ever had sex with another man since 1977, whether protected or unprotected, is not allowed to give blood.
+The current policy says that any man who has ever had sex with another man since 1977, whether protected or unprotected, is not allowed to give blood.

-What do you think about this ?
+What do you think about this policy?
 Is it fair?
 Too strict?
 Not strict enough?

 What makes you say that?